dunisan/OOP.Ass1/README.md

 * The undoableStringBuilder class:
-*the class was implemented in the first OOP assignment, and adds to the stringBuilder original class - the undo operation
+*the class was implemented in the first OOP assignment, and adds to the stringBuilder original class - the undo operation*

 For the admin side we have 2 classes:
 * The **sender** interface class
-* The **GroupAdmin** class that implements the Sender interface
+* The **GroupAdmin** class that implements the Sender interface:
+*The admin uses a linked list as a data structure for saving the members*

 For the members side we have 2 classes:
 * The **Member** inteface class
 * The **concreteMember** class that implements the Member interface

 Another important class is the **Tests** class, that provides tests on the methods of the groupAdmin, and concrete member classes.
 ***

 ## How to Install and Run the Project